-All Local Authority Maintained Schools are able to use their apprenticeship (training) levy funds to pay for qualifications for both EXISTING AND NEW staff.
+All Local Authority Maintained Schools are able to use their apprenticeship (training) levy funds to pay for qualifications for both EXISTING and NEW staff.

-Existing staff are encouraged to talk to their managers/supervisors about training opportunities in line with School Development Plans.
+Existing staff are encouraged to talk to their manager/supervisor about training opportunities in line with School Development Plans.
 If schools are seeking to advertise a vacancy, all are encouraged to consider if there is an opportunity to offer training and a qualification with the new role which may be funded by the levy.

 Qualification frameworks and standards

 We have attached the latest information on the qualification frameworks and standards that can be funded via the levy.
 The costs illustrated are per person but we will negotiate these costs with relevant training providers.